kurt-krueckeberg/open-fda-device-events/device-adverse-events.md

 OpenFDA device adverse event results **loosely reflect fields found in forms used by manufacturers and members of the public to report these events**.
-Since reports may come from manufacturers, user facilities, distributors, and voluntary sources (such as patients and physicians) who are subject to different reporting requirements, the collected data in the adverse event system may not always capture every field and should not be interpreted as incomplete.
+Since reports may come from manufacturers, user facilities, distributors, and voluntary sources (such as patients and physicians) who are subject to different reporting requirements, the collected data in the adverse event system may not always capture every field and should not be interpreted as complete.

 ## Device Adverse Event API